 Anyway, just wanted to introduce myself and i look forward to learning more and forming a plan of action against this miserable condition

 AHAModerator, February 22, 2021 4:16pm EST

-Thank you for joining the support network and sharing your story.
+Thank you for sharing your story with the MyAFibExperience community.
 I'm so sorry to hear that your AFib is starting to affect the quality of your life, but I hope that you can start to feel better about your condition as you hear from others on the forum about their experiences.
 I can also share some AFib resources with you to help you learn more.
 Please keep us updated on how you're doing!

 The AHA Team

 JudyKol, February 23, 2021 6:37am EST

 Welcome Johnny to this forum.
 AFib is indeed a miserable condition.
 I was diagnosed last January with Paroxysmal Afib and was referred to a cardiologist who referred me to an electrophysiologist who I saw in February and recommended that I be put on the wait list for a cardiac ablation.
 I was mortified hearing what was involved!
 And refused.
 So, I tried osteopathic treatments, accupuncture, hypnosis, and supplements.
 I cut out all alcohol and caffeine.
 Nothing stopped the episodes.
 I am also a cyclist and never experienced an epsiode while on the bike, skiis or training.
 I did notice that I would get an episode after a smoothie and have since learned it is called a heart freeze and can trigger AFib.
 I cut those out too.
 My resting HR is in the low 40s and I would wake up in Afib with a HR of 170 down to 50 up to 170 for several hours.
 I felt totally dysfunctional.
 I read and recommend the Haywire Heart written by two cardiolgists and EPs who are on the US National Cycling team and that was insightful.